 Neighborhood watering holes and speakeasy-style bars are a great place to soak up authentic local culture--and Wisconsin craft beers, of course.
-From a Tiki-inspired hideaway to a spy-themed bar, and a. neighborhood pub with Irish flair, here's where to go in Milwaukee.

 Those lucky enough to own a boat can dock just outside the restaurant, which is hard to find as it’s tucked into a marina, bordering Walker’s Point and Bay View.
 Once you’re seated at a picnic table with your fruity cocktail in a Mason jar, surrounded by nautical décor, you’ll swear you’re in Key West and not Wisconsin.
 Food options here are your typical fried food, with a special focus on seafood and raw-bar items.

 Sporting a spy theme, even the food items at this downtown restaurant-bar carry espionage names, like the Bourne Identity Salad and Cuban Missile Crisis Sandwich.
 To enter, you first have to reveal the secret password and if you fail, then you’re asked by the crabby hostess to perform a few silly tricks...which are filmed and aired for the restaurant patrons.